tektoncd/pipeline/docs/affinityassistants.md

 If the `PipelineRun` has a custom [PodTemplate](pipelineruns.md#specifying-a-pod-template) configured, the `NodeSelector` and `Tolerations` fields will also be set on the Affinity Assistant pod.
 The Affinity Assistant is deleted when the `PipelineRun` is completed.

 Currently, the Affinity Assistant Modes can be configured by the `disable-affinity-assistant` and `coschedule` feature flags.
-In 9 months, the `disable-affinity-assistant` feature flag will be deprecated, and the Affinity Assistant Modes will be only determined by the `coschedule` feature flag.
+The `disable-affinity-assistant` feature flag is now deprecated and will be removed in release `v0.60`.
+At the time, the Affinity Assistant Modes will be only determined by the `coschedule` feature flag.

 The following chart summarizes the Affinity Assistant Modes with different combinations of the `disable-affinity-assistant` and `coschedule` feature flags during migration (when both feature flags are present) and after the migration (when only the `coschedule` flag is present).